Chloe Kim, Shaun White entered in first snowboarding events after breaks

-Chloe Kim and Shaun White are entered in next week’s Laax Open in Switzerland, which would end the longest absence from snowboard contests of each rider’s career.
+Chloe Kim and Shaun White are entered in next week’s Laax Open in Switzerland, which would end the longest absence from snowboard contests of each rider’s career, though White is unsure whether he will compete.

 Olympic Channel airs live halfpipe coverage on Jan.
 23 at noon ET.